PHOTOWEIGHTS - EST. 2001

 art of personalizing glass paperweights had faded into obscurity, I wanted to re-introduce it to a new generation of crafters using more modern techniques and a variety of different materials.
 Since we

-PhotoWeights have been featured in a variety of magazines that include Country Living, Southern Living, In Style Weddings, House & Home, and Family Circle.
-They've also been prominently featured on two episodes of the Martha Stewart Show.
-In addition, our paperweight kits have been used to create several stunning projects you can find on artist and crafter blogs.
+PhotoWeights have been featured within the pages of a variety of magazines that include Country Living, Southern Living, In Style Weddings, House & Home, and Family Circle.
+They've also been used in project segments on two episodes of the Martha Stewart Show.

 A LITTLE SOMETHING ABOUT ME